minima-global/minidocs/docs/runanode/mac.md

 # Mac

-## How to download and install Minima on your Windows PC
+## How to download and install Minima on your Mac

 If you have not run Minima before, please ensure you have the latest version of Java installed on the server https://java.com/en/